Bio

 Eva Lin Fahey 张雯林 (she/her) was born in Jingmen, China during the One Child Policy (in place from approximately 1979-2016).
 She is a visual artist with a studio in Florence, MA.
 A transracial adoptee, she became a US citizen at age 3.
-Since completing a BFA Magna Cum Laude in Painting from the University of Massachusetts Amherst within the Commonwealth Honors College, she has exhibited across Massachusetts — Amherst, Easthampton, Holyoke, Northampton, South Yarmouth, Ware, and Wilmington — as well as in El Dorado, Arkansas.
-Eva was a 2023 ValleyCreates Capacity-Building grantee through MASS MoCA’s Assets for Artists program.
-Her work was featured in AGNI’s Afterlives: An AGNI Portfolio of Asian Adoptee Diaspora Writing.
-Eva creates work that investigates her origins and the diaspora of girls from China through international adoption.
+Eva completed a BFA in Painting from the University of Massachusetts Amherst within the Commonwealth Honors College and is currently an MFA candidate at Clark University.
+Eva was a 2025 Massachusetts Fellow at The Studios at MASS MoCA Residency and was a 2023 ValleyCreates Capacity-Building grantee through MASS MoCA’s Assets for Artists program.
+Her work was featured in AGNI’s Afterlives: An AGNI Portfolio of Asian Adoptee Diaspora Writing and is in the collection of the University of Massachusetts Amherst.

-My art is centered around questions of identity, cultural displacement, and belonging—informed by my own experiences as a first-generation Asian American, adoptee, and mother.
+My work considers the impact of family separation in the face of China’s One Child Policy through the creation of personal mythologies and manifestations of past, present, and future ghosts.
+My practice begins with a violent wiping of the slate—biologically, phonetically, and geographically—followed by an intentional process of relearning language and culture.
+It is tied around questions of identity, cultural displacement, and belonging—led by my own experiences as a first-generation Asian American, adoptee, and mother.
 Through my work, I explore the intersections between personal history and larger societal forces like migration, family, and systems of control.
 Caught perpetually in an in-between state, my experience of navigating the soft gray edges of identity continues to both define my painting practice and push it further into murkier waters.

 CV